 "If you want smoothies to be satisfying and help with weight loss, then there needs to be a balance of slow-digesting carbohydrates, some sort of protein and then some healthy fat and fiber," Koslo says.

 Why?
-"Protein and fat help to keep us feeling full and they slow digestion," explains Smith.
+"Protein and fat help to keep us feeling full and they slow digestion," Smith says.
 "Liquids digest more quickly than solids do, so adding some extra fat and protein can help to slow this process down and keep us fuller for longer."

 Adding extra protein to your diet may even help you lose weight.
-Although a small sample size, a February 2015 study in the journal Nutrition found that women who ate a high-protein breakfast felt fuller and ate less at lunchtime, compared to a low-protein or no breakfast.
-Plus, a December 2019 meta-analysis in Advances in Nutrition found that people who are actively cutting calories to lose weight should eat more protein than the average person.
+Although a small sample size, a February 2015 study in the journal Nutrition found that women who ate a high-protein breakfast felt fuller and ate less at lunchtime, compared to those who ate a low-protein breakfast or none at all.
+Plus, a December 2019 meta-analysis in Advances in Nutrition found that people who actively cut calories to lose weight should eat more protein than the average person.

-The fix: Aim for 17 to 25 grams of protein per smoothie if you are using one as a meal replacement, 10 to 12 grams for a snack, says Smith.
+The fix: Aim for 17 to 25 grams of protein per smoothie if you are using one as a meal replacement, 10 to 12 grams for a snack, Smith says.

-Good protein choices include greek yogurt, cottage cheese or white beans and peas.
-Or choose from one of the many dairy- or plant-based protein powders protein powders now available.
+Good protein choices include Greek yogurt, cottage cheese or white beans and peas.
+Or choose from one of the many dairy- or plant-based protein powders now available.

 For fiber, try ground flaxseed, a tablespoon of nuts or some soaked oats.
-For fats, good options are a third of an avocado or 1 tablespoon of coconut oil or nut butter.
+For fats, good options include a third of an avocado or one tablespoon of coconut oil or nut butter.

 4. Adding Sweeteners

-Many recipes or bottled smoothies include added sweeteners like honey or agave, which only add to the sugar and calorie content without the benefit of extra nutrients.
+Many recipes or bottled smoothies include added sweeteners like honey or agave, which only increase the sugar and calorie content without the benefit of extra nutrients.

 The fix: The right recipe should be sweet enough!
 Call on the natural sugars in fruit when you're making a smoothie at home and skip the other sweeteners (yes, even the "natural"-sounding ones).
-Adding fruit gives you the benefit of filling fiber and other nutrients.
-When buying bottled, check the ingredients to make sure there are no added sweeteners.
+Beyond sweetness, adding fruit offers the benefit of filling fiber and other nutrients.
+When buying bottled smoothies, check the ingredients to make sure there are no added sweeteners.

-If you want to drink a smoothie with a meal, you have to lower the calorie content of the meal to compensate, or you'll end up consuming much more than you think.
+If you want to drink a smoothie alongside a meal, you'll want to lower the calorie content of the meal to compensate.
+Otherwise, you'll end up consuming much more than you think.

 The fix: The best way to enjoy smoothies is as a breakfast replacement or snack, not with a meal.
 "A lower-calorie smoothie as an afternoon snack would be good, instead of reaching for empty carbs like pretzels or candy," Koslo says.